-Significant changes in the state of affairs of the association during the financial year, were as follows: On 11th March 2020 the World Health Organisation declared an ongoing global outbreak of a novel coronavirus, known as 'coronavirus disease 2019' ('COVID-19') as a pandemic.
+On 11th March 2020 the World Health Organisation declared an ongoing global outbreak of a novel coronavirus, known as 'coronavirus disease 2019' ('COVID-19') as a pandemic.

-During the Pandemic, TLC for Kids normal fundraising activities were forced to be put on hold, which had the potential of decreasing the income planned for the year.
-However, in addition to the Government subsidies that were made available, Jobkeeper supplements and exceptional management of the Regular Giving program, TLC for Kids was able to keep support services operating and, due to a decrease in casual staff and costs associated with fundraising events, were able to increase the association's revenue and end the financial year in a strong position.
+The continued impact of the pandemic caused TLC for Kids normal fundraising activities to be put on hold at points during the year, which impacted the income planned for the year.
+However, in addition to the Government subsidies that were made available, Jobkeeper supplements and exceptional management of the Regular Giving program, TLC for Kids was able to keep support services operating and, due to a decrease in casual staff and costs associated with fundraising events, were able to report a similar level of profit to prior year.